Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

-If (the action of $\Gamma$ on $\Gamma / \Gamma_0$ is not Conradian and) $I(h)$ is bounded from above for all $h \in \Gamma$, we will say that $\preceq$ is of {\bf{\em type II}}.
-If not, $\preceq$ will be said of {\bf{\em type III}}.
+If (the action of $\Gamma$ on $\Gamma / \Gamma_0$ is has crossings and) $I(h)$ is bounded from above for all $h \in \Gamma$, we will say that $\preceq$ is of {\bf{\em type II}}.
+Otherwise, $\preceq$ will be said of {\bf{\em type III}}.
 We then have a canonical decomposition of the space of left-orders of $\Gamma$ into three disjoint subsets (compare \cite[Theorem 7.E]{glass}):

 \begin{small} \begin{ex} Every Conradian order is of type I. Therefore, by Theorem \ref{st-th}, finitely-generated, locally-indicable groups admit left-orders of type I. \end{ex}